The Jordan algebra of complex symmetric operators

-The preceding theorem shows that $\SC$ and $\BH$ have the same Jordan ideal structure.
-Hence it is natural to ask whether some classical or older facts about $\BH$ still hold or have analogues in $\SC$.
-Along this line, we develop some algebraic properties of $\SC$ as well as some properties of individual elements.

-As an application of Theorem \ref{T:Jordan}, we classify Jordan automorphisms of $\SC$ and show that Jordan automorphisms of $\SC$ are implemented by those unitary operators on $\cH$ commuting with $C$ (see Theorem \ref{T:JordanIso}).
+In Subsection 2.2, we study those norm ideals of $\SC$ induced by Schatten $p$-classes.
+The Schatten $p$-class of compact operators on $\cH$ is denoted by $\BPH$, $1\leq p<\infty$.
+In addition we write $\B_0(\cH)$ for the collection of compact operators on $\cH$.
+Denote $\cS_{C,p}=\SC\cap\BPH$.
+We establish in Subsection 2.2 the dual relations among $\SC$ and its Jordan ideals $\cS_{C,p} (p\in\{0\}\cup [1,\infty))$ (see Proposition \ref{P:SchattenP}).
+As an application, we classify Jordan automorphisms of $\SC$ and show that Jordan automorphisms of $\SC$ are implemented by those unitary operators on $\cH$ commuting with $C$ (see Theorem \ref{T:JordanIso}).

-In Section \ref{S:invertible}, we discuss invertible operators in $\SC$.
-As preparation we first examine $C^*$-algebraic structure of $\SC$ and show that $\SC$ contains no noncommutative $C^*$-subalgebra of $\BH$ (see Proposition \ref{P:funcCalcu}).
-Then it is proved that invertible operators in $\mathcal{S}_C$ constitute a dense, path connected subset of $\mathcal{S}_C$.
-This is an analogue of a result of C. Apostol, L. Fialkow, D. Herrero and D. Voiculescu concerning invertible approximation in $\BH$ (see \cite[Proposition 10.1]{AFHV}).

-In Section \ref{S:normal}, we discuss normal operators in $\SC$.
-We establish the Weyl-von Neumann-Berg Theorem in $\SC$ by proving that normal operators in $\mathcal{S}_C$ are small compact perturbations of diagonal operators in $\SC$ (see Theorem \ref{T:WNB}).
-As an application, it is proved that each operator in $\mathcal{S}_C$ is a small compact perturbation of irreducible ones in $\mathcal{S}_C$ (see Theorem \ref{T:irreducible}).
-This gives a positive answer to Question 2 in a recent paper \cite{LiuZhaoZhu}.
-We discuss a Brown-Douglas-Fillmore type theorem for $\SC$.

 In Section \ref{S:JordanMult}, we concentrate on Jordan multiplication operators on $\SC$.
-For $T\in\SC$, define $L_T: \SC\rightarrow \SC$ as $L_T(X)=T\circ X$ for $X\in\SC$.
+For $T\in\SC$, we define $J_T: \SC\rightarrow \SC$ as $J_T(X)=T\circ X$ for $X\in\SC$.
 We call $J_T$ the {\it Jordan multiplication operator} with symbol $T$.
 Note that $J_T$ is called {\it left multiplication by} $T$ in \cite{ChuCH}, and is called the {\it Jordan translation} of $T$ in \cite{Topping}.
-These operators play a basic role in the study of Jordan algebras \cite{McCrimmon}; in particular, quadratic and trilinear products can be expressed in terms of them.
-We shall determine the spectra of Jordan multiplication operators $L_T$ and their restrictions to some Jordan ideals of $\SC$ (see Theorem \ref{T:JMultiply} and Corollary \ref{C:ideal}).
+These operators play a basic role in the study of Jordan algebras.
+In particular, quadratic product, trilinear product as well as the centre can be defined in terms of them.
+We shall determine the spectra of Jordan multiplication operators $J_T$ and their restrictions to some Jordan ideals of $\SC$ (see Theorem \ref{T:JMultiply} and Corollary \ref{C:ideal}).
 One shall see that their proofs rely on the dual relations among $\SC$ and its Jordan ideals $\cS_{C,p} (p\in[1,\infty])$.

-Our results obtained in this paper show that $\SC$ is very similar to $\BH$ on many aspects, and the structure of $\SC$ is much richer than previously expected and deserving more study.